budleigh/DuckCards/Workflow.md

 Initial setup
 Fork the repo and clone locally
-From your local clone add a remote upstream that points to the project's master branch ** git remote add upstream https://github.com/TeamPikachu/Cheese.git **
+From your local clone add a remote upstream that points to the project's master branch run *npm install* then run *npm run build* and finally *npm start*

 Workflow steps
 Look at waffle and see what issue(job) needs to be done.
-On your local clone checkout a new branch and name it after the issue you will be working on also add a suffix to the branch name that contains the number of the issue you will be working on.
-The command for branch checkout is ** git checkout -b branch_name-#issueNum **
+On your local clone checkout a new branch and name it after the issue you will be working on.
+Add a suffix to the branch name that contains the number of the issue you will be working on.
+An example of this looks like *git checkout -b feat-branch_name-#issueNum*

-Once on your branch run **  git pull --rebase upstream   ** Commit and work like normal.
-If someone has something successfully pulled into the projects master then you will run ** git pull --rebase upstream  ** and you will have to handle conflicts if there are any.
-Make sure and follow the format for commit messages--(feat/fix/docs/refactor/style/test/chore)whatIsBeingDone-#issueNum
+Commit and work like normal.
+If someone has something successfully pulled into the projects master then you will run *git pull --rebase upstream* and you will have to handle conflicts if there are any.
+Make sure and follow the format for commit messages *(feat/fix/docs/refactor/style/test/chore)whatIsBeingDone-#issueNum*

-Once you have finished your final commits, run ** git pull --rebase upstream **  then  you will push to your origin with a new branch name. **  git push origin branchName  **
+Once you have finished your final commits, run *git pull --rebase upstream* (this is just precautionary).
+Then push to your origin with a new branch name. *git push origin branchName*

 Navigate to your fork on GitHub and submit and pull request coming from your new branch.
 If the pull request is successful let everyone know that they need to rebase.

 List of prefixes
       (feat) Add a new feature
       (fix) Fix bug [Fixes #0]